stjude/seaseq/README.md

 ### QC Metrics

-SEASEQ provides a vast set of quality metrics for detecting experimental issues, including ChIP-Seq metrics recommended by the ENCODE consortium.
+SEAseq provides a vast set of quality metrics for detecting experimental issues, including ChIP-Seq metrics recommended by the ENCODE consortium.

 We incorporated a five-scale color-rank flag system to visually identify excellent